 - If you have another adult home with you, you could consider a joint caring schedule, with one adult working and the other taking on the caring responsibilities, e.g. one person working during the day, and one working in the evening;

 - you may want to work a compressed week by working longer hours per day allowing you to take some days off during the week (this may be useful if you are in a position where you can share your caring responsibilities);

 - you may want to work over the weekend (when there may be more support at home) and take time off for your caring responsibilities during the week;

 - you may be able to agree with your line manager that you temporarily reduce your working hours to help better balance between caring responsibilities and work.
-Hours could be made up after this period of remote working – this may well suit some roles and their peaks and troughs in activity;

 Things to consider:

 - Whatever your new working pattern, there will inevitably be an adjustment period as you get used to your new way of working.

 - You’ll also need to take meetings and deadlines into consideration when discussing your workload with your line manager.

 Even with the best planning, your caring responsibilities may impact on your work.
 If possible, keep your team updated on any changes to your working pattern.
 You are making the best of an unprecedented situation, and you will probably have colleagues who are going through it with you.

 Clearly communicating your needs may help to make your own life less stressful during this time, and also open the door for your colleagues to have this conversation.
 Having this kind of conversation will help everyone — you, your colleagues and your line manager.